EIP Payment Scams Continue to Target People by Email and Text Message

 How to Avoid Being Scammed

-• Ignore calls claiming to be from the IRS.
-While IRS scams by email continue to circulate, identity criminals could call you, too.
+- Ignore calls claiming to be from the IRS.
+While IRS scams by email and text continue circulating, identity criminals could call you, too.
 If you receive an unsolicited call claiming to be from the IRS, ignore it.
 The IRS will not call anyone unsolicited, either.

-• Report the identity crime.
-You can report any identity fraud to the Federal Trade Commission (FTC) by visiting www.IdentityTheft.gov.
+- Report the identity crime.
+You can report identity fraud to the Federal Trade Commission (FTC) by visiting www.IdentityTheft.gov.

-If you have received IRS scams by email, text message, social media or by phone, you can also contact the ITRC toll-free by calling 888.400.5530 or using the live-chat function at www.idtheftcenter.org.
+If you have received IRS scams by email, text message, social media, phone, or any other form of EIP payment scam, you can also contact the ITRC toll-free by calling or texting 888.400.5530 or using the live chat function at www.idtheftcenter.org.
 ITRC expert advisors will help you create a resolution plan with the steps you need to take.

 How much information are you putting out there?
 It’s probably too much.
 To help you stop sharing Too Much Information, sign up for the In the Loop.